-Poll the HDF5 user community to determine the maximum number of property list classes and property lists that exist at any point of time in HDF5 applications.
+Circulate for review and update as neccessary.

-Poll the HDF5 user community on the proposed semantic change in the HDF5 H5P public API.
+If all goes well, design the necessary test code.

-With the above input, develop the design(s) for a multi-thread safe implementation of property lists in greater detail.
-In particular, work out the details of the data structures, and any locking protocols.
+Begin implementation

 Appendix 1 – H5P public API calls

 After some type and macro definitions, this appendix contains a list of all the public H5P API calls, along with call trees, relevant structure definitions, and descriptions of their processing with particular emphasis on multi-thread safety issues.
 Apparent bugs / design issues are documented in red.
 Note that this data was derived by inspection, and thus some errors and/or oversights should be expected.